boazsegev/iodine/SPEC-Websocket-Draft.md

 * `open?` returns the state of the connection.
 Servers **SOULD** set the method to return `true` if the connection is open and `false` if the connection is closed or marked to be closed.

-* `has_pending?` queries the state of the server's buffer for the specific connection (i.e., if the server has any data it is waiting to send through the socket).
+* `pending?` queries the state of the server's buffer for the specific connection (i.e., if the server has any data it is waiting to send through the socket).

     `has_pending?`, shall return `true` **if** the server has data waiting to be written to the socket **and** the server promises to call the `on_ready` callback once the buffer is empty and the socket is writable.
 Otherwise (i.e., if the server doesn't support the `on_ready` callback), `has_pending?` shall return `false`.